ODIM-Project/ODIM/README.md

         /home/${USER}/ODIM/odim-controller/scripts/kube_deploy_nodes.yaml
         ```

-2. To scale down the resource aggregator deployments, run the following command on the deployment node:
+2. To scale down the resource aggregator services, run the following command on the deployment node:

     ```
     python3 odim-controller.py --config \
     /home/${USER}/ODIM/odim-controller/scripts/kube_deploy_nodes.yaml \
-    --scale --svc aggregation --replicas <replica_count>
+    --scale --svc <service_name> --replicas <replica_count>
     ```

-    Replace <deployment\_name\> with the name of the deployment which you want to scale down.
-To know all the supported deployment names, see [Resource Aggregator for ODIM deployment names](#resource-aggregator-for-odim-deployment-names).
+3. Replace `<service_name>` with the name of the service which you want to scale up.
+To know all the complete list of supported deployment and service names, see [Resource Aggregator for ODIM deployment names](#resource-aggregator-for-odim-deployment-names).

+    Please note, you can scale down only the `account-session`, `aggregation`, `api`, `events`, `fabrics`, `managers`, `systems`, `tasks`, `update`, and `all` services.

-    Replace <replica\_count\> with an integer indicating the number of service instances to be removed.
+4. Replace `<replica\_count\>` with an integer indicating the number of service instances to be removed.

-3. To scale down the plugin services, run the following command on the deployment node:
+5. To scale down the plugin services, run the following command on the deployment node:

     ```
     python3 odim-controller.py --config \